University of Florida: Growth, mascots, and establishment of colleges

 Florida State College for Women president Albert Murphree was named UF's second president before the 1909–1910 academic year, which was also when the school's name was simplified from the "University of the State of Florida" to the "University of Florida".
 Murphree oversaw a reorganization of the university that included the establishment of several colleges, beginning with colleges of law, engineering, and liberal arts and sciences by 1910.
 Murphree was also instrumental in the founding of the Florida Blue Key leadership society and in building total enrollment from under 200 to over 2000.
 He is the only University of Florida president honored with a statue on campus.

 The alligator became the school's informal mascot when a local vendor designed and sold school pennants imprinted with the animal, which is very common in lakes in and around Gainesville and throughout the state.
 The 'gator was a popular choice, and the university's sports teams had officially adopted the nickname by 1911.
 The school colors of orange and blue were also officially established in 1911, though the reasons for the choice are unclear.
 The most likely rationale was that they are a combination of the colors of the university's two largest predecessor institutions, as the East Florida Seminary used orange and black while Florida Agricultural College used blue and white.
 The older schools' colors may have been an homage to early Scottish and Ulster-Scots Presbyterian settlers of north central Florida, whose ancestors were originally from Northern Ireland and the Scottish Lowlands.

 In 1924, the Florida Legislature mandated women of a "mature age" (at least twenty-one years old) who had completed sixty semester hours from a "reputable educational institution" be allowed to enroll during regular semesters at the University of Florida in programs that were unavailable at Florida State College for Women.
 Before this, only the summer semester was coeducational, to accommodate women teachers who wanted to further their education during the summer break.
 Lassie Goodbread-Black from Lake City became the first woman to enroll at the University of Florida, in the College of Agriculture in 1925.

 Murphree died in 1928 and John J. Tigert was named UF's third president.
+Early in his tenure, Tigert helped organize the semi-independent University Athletic Association to plan the construction of Florida Field and operate the school's athletic programs.
 Disgusted by the under-the-table payments being made by universities to athletes, Tigert established the grant-in-aid athletic scholarship program in the early 1930s, which was the genesis of the modern athletic scholarship plan used by the National Collegiate Athletic Association.

 Inventor and educator Blake R. Van Leer was hired as Dean to launch new engineering departments and scholarships.
 Van Leer also managed all applications for federal funding, chaired the Advanced Planning Committee per Tigert's request.
 These efforts included consulting for the Florida Emergency Relief Administration throughout the 1930s.